 (your run number will likely be different).
 Otherwise the default grid view will only show this particular run going forward.

 Customize the results grid to show instrument-reported coefficients of variation for each well:

 - In the Available Fields panel, scroll down, click the box for CV, then click Save.
 Confirm that "Default grid view for this page" is selected, and click Save again.

 - Scroll to the far right and note that the first two wells for ENV1 (a replicate pair) show much higher CV than the other wells for this analyte.

 Exclude Data for the Replicate Group

 icon for a row in the group.
-You get to choose whether all analytes for the sample group are excluded, or just the row you picked initially.
+Select the replicate group using the checkbox, then choose whether all analytes for the sample group are excluded, or just the row you picked initially.

-- In the Exclude Replicate Group from Analysis popup:
+- In the Exclude Well or Replicate Group from Analysis popup:

 - Click Exclude selected analytes.

 - Check the box for ENV1 to exclude this analyte.